 The first new feature gives servers a forum-like channel as a hub for “more organised conversations”.
 The idea is that people could dip in and out of these special channels asynchronously and not miss out, the same way they might on Reddit.

-It is also a way to surface older content that’s still relevant and loop people into an ongoing thread, letting conversation topics develop over time, the report said.
+The report said it is also a way to surface older content that’s still relevant and loop people into an ongoing thread, letting conversation topics develop over time.

 Apart from forums, Discord will test a new homepage-style feature that collects hot topics, offering a tl;dr-style snapshot of timely content that’s relevant on that server at any given moment.